hyperledger/besu-docs/docs/Tutorials/Merge-Testnet.md

         2022-03-21 20:44:12.353 INFO  - Syncing     *** Target slot: 76096, Head slot: 3519, Remaining slots: 72577, Connected peers: 9
         ```

-You can check your validator status by searching your Ethereum address on the [Sepolia Beacon Chain explorer](https://sepolia.beaconcha.in/).
+You can check your validator status by searching your Ethereum address on the [Prater Beacon Chain explorer](https://prater.beaconcha.in/).
 It may take up to multiple days for your validator to be activated and start proposing blocks.